DFE-Digital/architecture/governance/governance-and-design.md

 To attend TDA, you must submit a completed [security checklist](../documents/security-checklist.xlsx) and a [design pack](../documents/design-pack.docx) with the conceptual, logical and physical design sections completed.

+#### How to engage the TDA

+- You will need to complete a Design pack (Physical views)
+- You will need to complete the TDA Security Checklist

+You will need to answer the following questions:
+- Will the solution be hosted in the cloud?
+If so, has your submission been reviewed by the Cloud Infrastructure Platform (CIP) team?
+(Provide name)
+          - Have you considered the longer term hosting costs, across all environments?
+Have these cost been endorsed by the CIP team?

+ - What is the Total Costof Ownership (TCO) for this service?
+(Delivery plus on-going operational costs from discovery to live)
+         - Is this affordable?

+ - Is there a support model in place to avoid creating long term reliance on specific individuals?
+ - What potential commoncomponents will this solution create for reuse across other parts of DfE and government?
+ - Send this to your Architecture partner for peer review.
+They will confirm when and if this should be reviewed by TDA.
+ - When the Architecture partner confirms, send your submission, security checklist and the answers to the questions above to the  Architecture Governance mailbox by 09:00am Monday, for consideration at the Wednesday session.

 #### Technical Show and Tells
 It may be more appropriate for your project to bring architects and team members together for a technical Show and Tell.
 These are a great way to provide support, challenge and design assurance in a less formal setting.
 As with other assurance activities, any resulting decisions and actions will be logged on the Architecture RAID log and added to the weekly architecture communications.